 Many larger complexes offer amenities like a pool, gym and outdoor spaces.
 You might save money and time by exercising at the clubhouse and swimming onsite instead of spending money on gym and pool memberships.
 Taking advantage of these amenities can free up money in your budget for other goals.
 If you know you’re a gym rat, for example, look for an apartment, or a job, that has a gym to cut down on other monthly expenses.

 12. Save on Moving Costs

 Moving companies can make moving easier, but they often come with a high price tag.
-A local move can average about $2,300, and an interstate move averages around $4,300, according to Moving.com.
+A local move can average about $2,300, and interstate move averages around $4,300, according to Moving.com.
 You might have no choice but to use a moving company for a long-distance move.
 In that case, shop around to compare prices and find out about any hidden costs you might incur.
-Also research the moving companies’ reputations.
-Renting a truck and moving yourself can save you money on a local move for which you might not need professional movers.
+Also, research the moving companies’ reputations.
+Renting a truck and moving can save you money on a local move for which you might not need professional movers.

 13. Save Money by Subletting

 Subletting is an option if you need to break your lease early.
 Before you sublet your apartment, you’ll need to make sure your lease allows it.
 Either way, you’ll need to notify your landlord and sign any necessary agreement between you, the landlord and new tenant.
 Subletting is an important option to consider if there’s a chance your employer might relocate you before your lease is finished.